-Our activities accelerated greatly after the terrorist attacks of September 11, 2001; and today we are better equipped than ever to respond to public health threats in Chicago----everything from deliberate releases of biological and chemical agents, to extreme weather conditions, and to epidemics and pandemics of influenza and other communicable diseases.
+Our activities accelerated greatly after the terrorist attacks of September 11, 2001; and today we are equipped better than ever to respond to public health emergencies in Chicago.

-We work closely with other City agencies, including the Office of Emergency Management and Communications, to ensure a coordinated and effective City response to emergencies involving public health.
+We work closely with other City agencies, including the Office of Emergency Management and Communications, the Chicago Fire Department and Chicago hospitals to ensure a coordinated and effective City response to emergencies.

-We have built and continue to strengthen our ties with other important organizations across the metropolitan area, including hospitals and other health care providers; suburban, state and federal public health agencies; business and industry; academia; faith-based and community organizations, the news media, and much more.
+We have built and continue to strengthen our ties with other important organizations across the metropolitan area, including hospitals and other health care providers; suburban, state and federal public health agencies; business and industry; academia; faith-based and community organizations, the news media and more.

 With continuous quality improvement as our goal, we regularly evaluate and stress-test our emergency response operations, both in drills and in real-world crises.

 |Jul 20, 2016||City Officials Remind Chicagoans of Extreme Summer Weather Precautions|

 |May 6, 2015||CDPH Launches Campaign in 16 Languages to Encourage All Chicagoans to Prepare for Emergencies|

 |Apr 13, 2015||CDPH Encourages Residents to "Prepare to Help" During National Volunteer Week|